-We have two data loggers, one on the East River St. Mary's & one on the West Branch.
+Thanks to partner Michelin Tire, we now have two data loggers, one on the East River St. Mary's & one on the West Branch.
 They provide real-time & historical data from monitoring of rainfall, river pH, water level, & water temperature at these sites.
 This gives us valuable ecosystem health information and a baseline to assess future trends.
-Anyone interested can access the loggers online, but please have patience, knowing that they are being deployed in May, 2016, and there may be technical issues that we must deal with until we gain experience.
+Anyone interested can access the loggers online, but please have patience, knowing that they are being deployed in May, 2016.

 Kelt Reconditioning 2014-Present

 Kelt captured by angling from the St. Mary's River by project volunteers are being reconditioned at DFO's Coldbrook hatchery for river stocking.
 The video below shows some very healthy St. Mary's River kelts in a holding tank waiting for the truck that took them to the DFO hatchery.
 In spring 2016,

 SMRA Kelt video (Gweneth Boutilier, Ralph Jack) 2016

 Improperly designed culverts can unnecessarily limit the watershed area available to fish.
 Tributaries provide cool comfort and important spawning areas for adults & protection for young fish to feed & grow.
 SMRA volunteers built & installed structures that enable fish passage to tributaries where culverts had previously been barriers.

 Barrier free access for handicapped anglers to fish the St. Mary's River (1997-present)